TidalWavesNode/Candles_Miner_Prediction_Uploader/README.md

 The file includes the header row
 ```

-Join the [Candles Community Discord](https://discord.gg/XZfAzkmy)and make your predictions count 🕯
+Join the [Candles Community Discord](https://discord.gg/XZfAzkmy) and make your predictions count 🕯

 Follow candles on [Twitter](https://x.com/candlestao)